Prometheus (2012 film): Viral campaign

 During the 2012 WonderCon, attendees at the film's panel were given Weyland Corporation business cards that directed them to a website and telephone number.
 After calling the number, the caller was sent a text message from Weyland Corporation that linked them to a video that was presented as an advertisement for the "David 8" android, narrated by Fassbender.
 An extended version of the video, released on April 17, 2012, lists the android's features, including its ability to seamlessly replicate human emotions without the restrictions of ethics or distress.
 A full page "David 8" advertisement was placed in The Wall Street Journal; a Twitter account operated by a David8, that allowed Twitter users to ask the character questions, was included.
 A partnership with Verizon FiOS was launched, offering a virtual tour of the Prometheus spaceship.
-Another video, "Quiet Eye," starring Rapace as Shaw, was released on May 16, 2012, and debuted on the Verizon FIOS Facebook page.
+Another short film, Quiet Eye, starring Rapace as Shaw, was released on May 16, 2012, and debuted on the Verizon FIOS Facebook page.
 In a telephone call monitored by Yutani, a fictional company from the Alien series, Shaw requests Weyland's aid to seek out alien life.
 In France, the Saint-Martin ghost train station was converted to resemble alien architecture from the film, and was visible to passing commuters.
 The campaign continued after the film's release with a website that was listed during the film's end credits.
 The site referenced the philosophical novel Thus Spoke Zarathustra by Friedrich Nietzsche, and featured a video of Weyland, who quotes from the book.
 Another video followed in September 2012, featuring Elba's Captain Janek preparing for a mission.